C / CH

 Orthographic Variants:

-a cart axle (see Molina)
+a thin stick or staff (see Molina)

 Orthographic Variants: